ACARA is committed to the development of a high-quality curriculum for all Australian students, one that promotes excellence and equity in education.

 An Australian Curriculum for all students

-The ways in which the Australian Curriculum has been designed to address these goals are detailed in The Shape of the Australian Curriculum Version 4 (ACARA, 2012).
-The propositions that shape the development of the Australian Curriculum establish expectations that the Australian Curriculum is appropriate for all students.
+The ways in which the Australian Curriculum addresses these goals are detailed in The Shape of the Australian Curriculum Version 4 (ACARA, 2012).
+The propositions that continue to shape the development of the Australian Curriculum establish expectations that the Australian Curriculum is appropriate for all students.
 These propositions include:

 - that each student can learn and that the needs of every student are important

 - that each student is entitled to knowledge, understanding and skills that provide a foundation for successful and lifelong learning and participation in the Australian community